 How Does the Marion County Tax Sale Work?

 The Tax Sale is not to be confused with the Sheriff sale.
-They are each unique and have their own set of rules and guidelines.
+Both the Tax Sale and the Sheriff Sale are unique and have their own set of rules and guidelines.

 The Marion County Sheriff Sale, which we have discussed in detail in a recent blog, happens once a month and deals with foreclosures across the city.
 The Marion County Tax Sale, however, only happens once a year, and deals with properties with unpaid taxes.

-We thought we would take some time to to explain how the tax sale works, so you can be ready for next year’s auction.
+We thought we would take some time to explain how the tax sale works, so you can be ready for the next auction.

 The Difference Between Tax Deeds and Tax Liens

 One of the most important things you need to know, is that there are two very different types of tax sale properties: Lien and Deed.